dsellers1/home-assistant/concepts.md

 # Lovelace templating concepts
-When it comes to customizing Lovelace cards in Home Assistance, there are some basics to understand in order to be able to create the customization.
+When it comes to customizing Lovelace cards in Home Assistance, there are some basics to understand in order to be able to create the customization using templates.
 This guide will focus on the included Home Assistant cards, Mushroom cards, and custom:button-cards.
 These three examples should cover most use cases but the concepts should apply to most cards.
+This guide is intended to show the basics of templating.
+I've intentionally left out some options available and some of the advanced concepts.
+See the [official Templating documentation](https://www.home-assistant.io/docs/configuration/templating/) for more information.

 - stock HA cards - least customizable; customization can usually be done with [card_mod](https://github.com/thomasloven/lovelace-card-mod).
 - [Mushroom cards](https://github.com/piitaya/lovelace-mushroom) - somewhat customizable; Mushroom Template cards can be used; card-mod is another option
 - [custom:button-card](https://github.com/custom-cards/button-card) - the most customizable of the bunch; card-mod is an option but usually not needed

 ### Jinja vs Python
 Why are two third-party cards used in this guide?
 These two cards are probably the most commonly used but they rely on different languages.
 The Mushroom cards (and most cards used in HA) use Jinja while the custom:button-card uses JavaScript.
-The concepts will be the same but the syntax will be different.
+The general concepts will be the same but the syntax will be different.
+Also, there are some useful functions available in Jinja but similar function are not available in JavaScript.

 ## Some basics to get started